spotcrimebrit/SpotCrime-Open-Crime-Data-Standard/README.md

 We think this is a work in progress, but feel that the process needed to be initiated.

-Check out the standard below.
 Let us know what you think.